Mohamed2006-Dev/POLYNOME-PGCD-FINDER/readme.md

    - Click the main button to calculate the GCD.
    - View the quotient, remainder, and GCD in the results section.
    - Use the "Tips" and "Example" buttons for guidance.
+   - **Auto-Correction:** You can enable or disable auto-correction in the settings window.
+If disabled, make sure to enter polynomials in the correct format to avoid errors.

 ## Dependencies 📦